codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/secrets-store.md

 - `$TYPE` is of either `secret` or `configmap`
   - if `secret`, data will be base64 decoded during resolution
   - if `configmap`, data will be replaced as is
-- `$RESOURCE_NAME` is the name of the secret
+- `$RESOURCE_NAME` is the name of the secret (optional)
 - `$RUNTIME_NAME` is the name of the run-time environment to be configured as secret store.
-If not set, any runtime-environment will be considered.
+If not set, *any* runtime-environment will be considered.

 ## Usage

 The syntax for using the secret is {% raw %}`${{secrets.NAME_IN_CODEFRESH.KEY}}`{% endraw %}.

+> Note that if you did not include the resource-name as a part of your secret store context creation, the syntax for using your secret differs slightly:
+The syntax is: {% raw %}${{secrets.NAME_IN_CODEFRESH.RESOURCE-NAME@KEY}}{% endraw %} The previous KEY portion is now made of two parts separated using @, where the left side is the name of the resource in the namespace, and the right side the key in that resource.

 To use the secret in your pipeline, you have two options: